csummers-dev/goodbook-ios/README.md

 - Simulator noise (safe to ignore)
   - `eligibility.plist` and CA Event logs are benign and unrelated to install or content loading

+## Known issues

+- Settings theme not updating live
+  - Symptom: When the user changes the theme in Settings, the Settings screen’s colors do not update immediately; colors only refresh after closing and reopening Settings.
+  - Acceptance criteria: Settings view updates in-place when the theme changes, consistent with the rest of the app.

 ## Contributing notes